Wondering what to do with pressed flowers? Learn how to preserved dried flowers in resin!

 We get flowers for a variety of reasons: birthdays, anniversaries, happy reasons, and sad reasons.
-No matter why, usually we’d love to make them last forever.
-The best way I’ve found is to press them and put the dried flowers in resin.
+No matter why, we usually want to make them last forever.
+The best way I’ve found to do this is to press them and then preserve the dried flowers in resin.

 Resin is incredibly simple to use and the perfect way to preserve flowers.
-The two part epoxy mixes up in less than 5 minutes and usually sets in about 24 hours.
-There are a variety of molds in lots of different sizes so you can customize your beautiful design however you want!
+The two-part epoxy mixes up in less than 5 minutes and usually sets in about 24 hours.
+There are a variety of molds available in different sizes and shapes, so you can customize your beautiful design however you want!
+Whether you’re making resin jewelry, coasters, or decorative pieces, the versatility of resin makes it the best choice for many art projects.

 What to do with pressed flowers: